ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ized charcoal to the consistency of
 paint.
 Put a coat of this over the
 timber, and, he adds, there is not a
-man that will live to see it ro
+man that will live to see it rot.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:wa:batch_wa_duwamish_ver01:data:sn87093109:00200290975:1877021601:0049/pct:60.798789,85.401274,16.581488,7.031847/!600,600/0/default.jpg"/>
 </td>